-• the Class I directors will be offering; and , and their terms will expire at our first annual meeting of stockholders following this • the Class II directors will be this offering; and and , and their terms will expire at our second annual meeting of stockholders following • the Class III directors will be this offering. and , and their terms will expire at our third annual meeting of stockholders following
+- the Class I directors will be Tess Cameron and Feng Deng, and their terms will expire at our first annual meeting of stockholders following this offering; - the Class II directors will be Ming Yan, Ph.D. and Jack Ball, and their terms will expire at our second annual meeting of stockholders following this offering; and the Class III directors will be Wenbin Jiang, Ph.D. and Gisele Dion, and their terms will expire at our third annual meeting of stockholders following this offering.